AaronBeaudoin/vue-overlay-modal/README.md

 ## `Vue.prototype.$modal` Object

-The `Vue.prototype.$modal` has one static property, but otherwise is dynamically created based on the overlay modals defined at plugin installation or by calling `VueOverlayModal.config`.
+The `Vue.prototype.$modal` object has one static property, but otherwise is dynamically created based on the overlay modals defined at plugin installation or by calling `VueOverlayModal.config`.

 ### `$modal.$closeDelay => Number`